YaxuanLi-cn/MorphRep/README.md

-# MorphFM: Foundation Model for Neuron Morphology
+# MorphRep: Learning Meaningful Representation of Single-Neuron Morphology via Large-scale Pre-training

-This repository holds the Pytorch implementation for MorphFM described in the paper
+This repository holds the Pytorch implementation for MorphRep described in the paper

 # Preparation